This post was most recently updated on October 25th, 2022

 - Seaport Village is a quaint collection of boutique and specialty stores with cobblestone sidewalks, ponds & fountains, a carousel, and plenty of places to eat.
 If you have time, definitely go there too.
 There are often performers (think sword-swallowers or rock-stackers!).
 Embarcadero Park just beyond Seaport Village is also worth a stroll.

-- It’s not technically on the waterfront, but the Santa Fe Train station is celebrating its 100-year anniversary this year.
+- It’s not technically on the waterfront, but the Santa Fe Train station is celebrated its 100-year anniversary in 2015.
 You can see it from the B Street Cruise Ship terminal, so you might want to go check it out too.

 - If you are lucky enough to see food vendor trucks parked along the water, be sure to take advantage of their food and reasonable prices!